Here is a quick tutorial to get you started. We assume you have Julia and

 Observable is a container object which notifies all its listeners whenever its content changes.
 Put simply, using

 Observables, if your input data changes your plots change as well.

 Plot objects usually have a collection of attributes, which are observables.
-If you change them, the plots update and the scene will reflect that.
-Let's try to change the marker size of the scatter we created last.
+If you change them, the plots update immediately.
+Let's try to change the marker size of our scatter plot:

-Imagine that you want to interactively visualize different sine functions along an interval.
+Imagine that you want to interactively visualize how a sine function over a constant interval depends on its parameters.
 That means the x values are fixed but the y values depend on the frequency and phase of the sine function.
 Such a dependency is easy to express with